 Le Marche Italy is located on the East Italian coast, sandwiched between the Appenines and the Adriatic, halfway down the boot - there's a map at the end of the article.

 Le Marche, like Piedmont, has really begun to open up with the onset of cheap flights (you'll find the best flight deals here) and with many wonderful and great value hotels in Le Marche bargains are a lot easier to find here than in most other Italian regions.

 The Marches, to give the region its English name, is a scenically beautiful region of Italy and one rich in tradition and history.

-Best of all is that it is still relatively unknown outside of Italy and fifteen years ago it was a region of Italy that was completely new to me.
+The best of all is that it is still relatively unknown outside of Italy, and fifteen years ago it was a region of Italy that was completely new to me.

 Le Marche encompasses all the best aspects of Italian living and is characterized by small, intimate cities like Ancona and Ascoli Piceno.

 Apart from renting your own home there are some really lovely hotels in Le Marche.

-First is the quite incredible Borgo Storico Seghetti Panichi a hotel, a home and a place where dreams and hopes are magically restored and where a sense of happiness seems to pervade the very atmosphere.
+First is the quite incredible Hotel Ristorante Tre Lanterne a hotel, a spa, and a place where dreams and hopes are magically restored in this enchanting countryside location.
+You will need a car to explore though.

 Then there is the Ca Virginia Country House, although not really a "traditional" hotel the Ca Virginia is a delightful place to stay, a true taste of Italian country life, and very good value too.